 There are a number of breads marketed as gluten free, and it can be hard to sort through what is best.
 It is not uncommon for people to confuse wheat free with gluten free.
 And although wheat contains gluten, it is not the only gluten loaded grain.
+To answer the question “is there gluten in Rye bread” simply, you should always assume there is gluten in your Rye.
 Rye is often overlooked, and for those with gluten sensitivity and celiac disease, this can be a big mistake.

 One common question among those who are trying to avoid gluten -”Is rye bread gluten free?”

 Rye, or “secale cereale” is a hardy grain that can be grown in a wide variety of conditions.
 It is a member of the wheat tribe Triticeae, and is closely related to both wheat and barley.
 It is commonly grown in northern climates around the world.
 It is dark in color with an earthy flavor.
 This grain is commonly used to make pumpernickel and crisp breads.
 It is also used to make whiskeys, beers, and livestock feed.
 The grain is also used as a growing medium for different types of mushrooms.

 Traditional rye bread is made exclusively from rye flour.
 However, in most applications now, rye bread is made from a grist of wheat and rye flours.
 This is due to the fact that rye gluten is weaker than wheat gluten, and so wheat is added to improve the texture and stability of rye bread.